-My membership level (PAL, Full, or Associate) is wrong.
+I’m confused about my membership level (PAL, Full, Associate, General, Student).
 How do I fix it if it’s wrong? (top)

 When you add a book to your SCBWI profile, your membership status will be automatically updated to reflect the appropriate level.
 Thus, where formerly your membership would convert from Associate to Full upon publication with a non-PAL company, eventually this level of membership will become General.
 If your new publisher is a PAL (“published and listed”) publisher, your membership will convert to a PAL membership.
 You can view SCBWI’s list of PAL publishers on the main site.

 Log on to the SCBWI website.
 Click on the My Home button at the top right corner of the home page.
 In the right-hand menu, click on Event History.
 A list of every event you have registered for since this website was launched will appear (see image below).
 You’ll see the name of each event, the date you registered, the status of your registration, and a link to the confirmation.
 If your registration status is “Approved,” you’re all set!
 If it isn’t, check your registration date.
 If more than one or two days have passed since you registered, contact our chapter’s Regional Advisor (email@example.com) to find out if there was a problem with your registration.